femmerling/EmeraldBox/readme.md

 EmeraldBox comes in a localized environment and includes standard packages that are commonly used in web development.
 The tool includes framework management tools and is designed to give ease for developers in managing database and migrations.

+We are standing in the shoulder of giants, leveraging the following technologies and knitting them to work hand-in-hand:
+* Twitter Bootstrap
+* Flask
+* SQLAlchemy
+* Tornado
+* Best of Python Packages

 # Installer package

 To run EmeraldBox, you need python 2.5 and above.
 However, Python 3 is not yet supported.